salkuadrat/lucifer/README.md

 What we did before is sending a message string `Hello Detective` to the client using `res.send()`.
 This method sets the string in the response body, and then close the connection.

-The last line of our code starts the server and listen to the incoming requests on the specified `port`
+The last line of our code starts the server and listen for incoming requests on the specified `port`

 ```dart
 await app.listen(port);